-The table in cells E6:P96 contains the following age- and sex-specific totals: total HIVpositive, total on ART, total ART-naïve but ART-eligible (note that eligibility is defined here in terms of the guidelines that were in place at the start of 2009, and therefore corresponds only to individuals with advanced HIV disease), total sexually experienced and total married.
+The table in cells E6:P96 contains the following age- and sex-specific totals: total HIV-positive, total on ART, total HIV-diagnosed, total sexually experienced and total married.
 This table gets copied and pasted to the bottom of the 'Monthly' sheet at the start of each projection year, so that key indicators can be calculated from the stored values.
 In cells G114:H194 the total numbers of HIV-diagnosed individuals are calculated (note that these are not calculated for children under the age of 10).